 My primary passion is healthcare for LGBT individuals, where my interests include sexual health, trans-health, HIV treatment/prevention, and hormone replacement therapy.
 I have been with T. Douglas Gurley MD since January 2016 and am proud to be a part of a team whose focus is on providing quality, compassionate healthcare for our community.

 Allow me to share my story of what I have experienced firsthand and how I have grown to understand the unique challenges in healthcare that we face as LGBT.
-Too many times friends and patients have told me how they were treated by a doctor or nurse who “did not understand them” or who judged them based on their sexuality.
-I have had friends and patients share with me how they were too afraid or embarrassed to get an HIV test in their small towns back in Alabama, West Virginia or North Carolina (and even here in Atlanta), due to fear of being shamed.
-I have heard the stories from my HIV positive friends and patients who tell me they were too fearful to reveal their status to their medical provider in fear of being judged or shamed or treated like they were less than.
+Too many times friends and patients have told me how they were treated by a doctor or nurse who “did not understand them” or who judged them based on their sexual practices.
+I have friends and patients who have shared with me how they were too afraid or embarrassed to get an HIV test in their small towns back in Alabama, West Virginia or North Carolina – or even here in Atlanta – due to fear of being shamed.
+I have heard the stories from my HIV positive friends and patients who tell me they were too fearful to reveal their status to their medical provider in fear of being judged or treated differently.

 I Have Heard Your Stories

-I share similar experiences growing up in a devout Christian family in a small coal mining town in southern West Virginia.
-I’ve experienced the implicit bias and felt the thickness of the stigma as I have walked into a room.
-I sometimes think back on my journey and wonder how I survived growing up in a place where I was “different” and felt that I didn’t belong.
+I share similar experiences growing up in a devout Christian family in a small town in southern West Virginia.
+I have experienced the implicit bias and felt the thickness of stigma as I have walked into a room.
+I often think back on my journey and wonder how I survived growing up in a place where I was “different” and felt that I didn’t belong.